cockroachdb/docs/v22.1/security-reference/transport-layer-security.md

 ### Key pairs

-The fundamental mechanism of TLS is a mathematically pair of cryptographic keys (usually referred to as a 'key pair' for short):
+The fundamental mechanism of TLS is a pair of cryptographic keys (usually referred to as a 'key pair' for short):

-- The **private key** is randomly generated.
+- The **private key** is randomly (unguessably) generated.
 - The **public key** is derived mathematically from the private key in such a way that:
 	- Text encrypted with either can be decrypted with the other.
 	- It is prohibitively computationally expensive to compute the private from the public key.